BlaT2512/Segment/README.md

 ### Examples
 To view an example of cycling through the different numbers (`Number_Cycle.ino`), go to `File > Examples > singleSevSeg > Number_Cycle`.

+# Updates
+A new major update is coming out soon!
+It will support the letters of the alphabet that can be made on a seven-seg display, and also support shift registers.
+The name of the library may also be changing.

 # License
 This library is licensed under the `Apache 2.0` license.
 For more information, [click here](https://www.apache.org/licenses/LICENSE-2.0).